GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Within C++, there is a much smaller and cleaner language struggling to get out.
+Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
+With more than 5 team members, team management begins to dominate the work.

-~ Bjarne Stroustrup
+~ Daniel T. Barry
 <pre>

 </pre>